mariherigstad/mariherigstad.github.io/people.md

 The CO Research Group is headed by Dr Mari Herigstad, senior lecturer in the Department of Biosciences and Chemistry at Sheffield Hallam University.

 ## Current members
-Elsie Place is a Research Fellow investigating the effect of low-level CO on brain development.
+Duncan Garner is a Research Fellow investigating the effect of low-level CO on brain development.
+He started his work in the lab in September 2024.

+Elsie Place is a Visiting Researcher investigating the effect of higher doses of CO on brain development.
 She started her work in the lab in February 2024.

+Megan Hird is a PhD student working on the effect of low-level CO on human brain function.
+She started her PhD in October 2024.

 Josh Durrans is a PhD student working on the effect of low-level CO on cardiac development.
 He started his PhD in February 2024.